SimonRafferty/Arduino-Claude-Bridge/README.md

 3. **Chat with Claude** - Ask for code, debugging help, or improvements
 4. **Select board and port** - Choose your hardware from dropdowns
 5. **Compile and upload** - One-click compilation and upload to your board
-6. **Monitor serial output** - Real-time serial data with scrolling history
+6. **Monitor serial output** - Automatic real-time serial data with scrolling history

 ## Features